yagrawl/scribbles/content/posts/2016-12-22-10-day-ui-challenge.md

 ## Day 9

 **Prompt** Design a music player.
 Consider the controls, placements, imagery such as the artist or album cover, etc.
 **Design Approach** The design is pretty standard actually, just with a voice form according to the status of the song.
-The bright colors seem up with the dark background.
+The bright colors look better with the dark background.

 ![(Img 9).
 Day 9 - Music Player UI](../images/2016-12-22-10-day-ui-challenge/day9_music_player.png)